 We are delighted to have received a grant from The National Lottery Community Fund.
 Our Women’s Group will be starting again with part of it.

-Contact us if you would be interested in any of these (we’d also like to know what else you would be interested in).
+Please contact us if you would be interested in any of these:

 Music and movement therapies

 The word “shaman” comes from a word for a traditional healer in the nomadic tribes in Siberia and nearby areas.
 A shaman traditionally goes into a deep trance-like state to access healing and guidance for individuals and the community as a whole.

 In the workshops we offer, the facilitator will teach basic aspects of shamanic practices, including the Medicine Wheel.
 The Medicine Wheel, sometimes known as the Sacred Hoop, has been used by generations of various Native American tribes for health and healing.
 It is also reflected in other practices around the world.
 It embodies the Four Directions, as well as Father Sky and Mother Earth,—all of which represent dimensions of health and the cycles of life.

 Different tribes interpret the Medicine Wheel differently.
 Each of the Four Directions (East, South, West, and North) is typically represented by a distinctive colour, such as black, red, yellow, and white, which for some stands for the human races.
 The Directions also represent the 4 elements: Fire, Water, Earth and Air.

 The facilitator will base the teachings on her own experiences, connections and training.
 Practices will include: Meditations and relaxation, Body awareness and movement, Ceremonies for health and well-being, Energy-work and Shamanic journeying.